USS Virginia (BB-13): World War I

 Upon the United States' entry into the war, the US Navy seized all German merchant ships that had been interned earlier in the conflict.
 Virginia's crew went aboard several German vessels in Boston, including Amerika, Cincinnati, Wittekind, Köln, and Ockenfels.
 Repair work to Virginia was finally completed by 27 August, allowing the ship to steam to Port Jefferson, New York, where she joined the 3rd Division, Battleship Force of the Atlantic Fleet.
 She served as a gunnery training ship for the next year.
 Admiral Albert W. Grant, the commander of the Battleship Force, complained that the men under his command were very poorly trained.
 He reported that 87 percent of the enlisted men from Virginia had never served aboard a warship, and most of the officers were themselves insufficiently trained.
 During this period, she had two brief stints as a flagship, the first in December as the 1st Division flagship under Rear Admiral John A. Hoogewerff, and the second for the 3rd Division commander, Rear Admiral Thomas Snowden.

 In late 1918, Virginia was overhauled at the Boston Navy Yard, after which she was tasked with escorting convoys halfway across the Atlantic, to rendezvous points where other escorts would take them to France.
 Her first convoy—a troopship convoy with 12,176 soldiers aboard—left New York on 14 October.
 She escorted another convoy on 12 November, though Germany signed the Armistice that ended the fighting in Europe the day before.
 With the war over, Virginia was equipped to transport American soldiers back from France; the modifications included extra bunks and mess facilities.
 On 17 December, she steamed out of Norfolk on her first of five trips to Brest, France.
 This trip was made in company with her sister ship Rhode Island, and the two ships arrived in Brest on 30 December.
 They took on 2,043 soldiers before departing three days later.
+The ship's captain, Henry Joseph Ziegemeier, refused to ferry Black units (such as the 369th Infantry Regiment) home to the United States "on the grounds that no blacks had ever traveled on an American battleship."
 Her last voyage ended on 4 July 1919 in Boston, and in the course of the five trips, she carried 6,037 soldiers back to the United States.